 By Marika Sboros

 Fasting really is as old as the hills of ancient Greece.
 It’s a bedrock that sages created for ancient traditional healing systems across the globe.
 Those sages intuitively saw fasting as a natural way to boost and protect health.

 Yet many doctors and dietitians dismiss fasting as “dangerous”.
 They call it “trendy” and a “fad”, including in its “intermittent fasting” (IF) incarnation.
-However, many doctors and dietitians disagree.
+Fortunately, growing numbers of doctors and dietitians disagree.
 Even formerly diehard foes of fasting now see it in a new and positive light.
 But even staunch supporters of fasting don’t promote it as a panacea for all ills.
 They also acknowledge that fasts may cause unwanted, short-term side effects.

 Canadian clinical nutrition researcher Megan Ramos says it’s easy enough to resolve these side effects.
 Ramos is a specialist in therapeutic fasting and co-founder of the Intensive Dietary Management (IDM) program with nephrologist Dr Jason Fung.

 Fung is author of, among others, The Complete Guide to Fasting.
 Ramos has worked alongside him since 2003.
 They co-founded IDM in 2012 after doctors diagnosed her with type 2 diabetes.
 She was the program’s first guinea pig.

 Ramos says that fasting has benefits ranging from weight loss to reduction in medications required for type 2 diabetes and hypertension (high blood pressure).
 Some short-term side effects are “unwanted consequences of fasting, due to the body transitioning from sugar-burning to fat-burning mode”.

 In a blog on the IDM website (scroll down for a link to the full version), Ramos explains these consequences and how best to get rid of them: